-UNSW will accept online medical certificates if provided in consultation with an AHPRA registered provider.
+UNSW College will accept online medical certificates if provided in consultation with an AHPRA registered provider.
+This should be via a telephone consult with a doctor.
 Online medical certificates submitted without consulting with a doctor (either over the phone or online) will not be accepted.
 Online certificates are an appropriate alternative when they are used: